-A Competent Person1 is a minerals industry professional (NRO to insert appropriate membership class and organisation including Recognised

-1 Note that various CRIRSCO members use a different term for the Competent Person, e.g. Canada (Qualified Person) and Chile (Qualified Competent Person).
+- A Competent Person1 is a minerals industry professional who is a member of a Recognised Professional Organisation with enforceable disciplinary processes including the powers to suspend or expel a member. - A Competent Person must have a minimum of five years relevant experience in the style of mineralisation or type of deposit under consideration and in the activity which that person is undertaking - Note that various CRIRSCO members use a different term for the Competent Person, e.g. Canada (Qualified Person) and Chile (Qualified Competent Person).
 These alternative terms are considered to be directly equivalent to Competent Person.